jj5/kickass-crypto/README.md

 Aside: in some rare cases minus one (`-1`) can be used as the sentinel value to signal an error, such as when you want to indicate an invalid array index, but in PHP minus one isn't necessarily an invalid array index, and returning false is still preferred.
+This aside is just FYI, there are no instances of minus one being used as a return value in this library, that doesn't happen.

 The fact that an error has occurred can be registered with your component by a call to `error()` so that if the callers get a false return value they can interrogate your component with a call to